 When Is There a Reasonable Expectation of Privacy?

-A business owner's expectation of privacy in commercial property is less than the privacy interest afforded to a private homeowner and is particularly attenuated in commercial property used in "closely regulated" industries (i.e., airports, railroads, restaurants, and liquor establishments), where business premises may be subject to regular administrative searches by state or federal agencies for the purpose of determining compliance with health, safety, or security regulations.
+A business owner's expectation of privacy in commercial property is less than the privacy interest afforded to a private homeowner.
+A business owner's expectation of privacy is lower in commercial property used in "closely regulated" industries such as:

 When Isn't There a Reasonable Expectation of Privacy?